xstrof00/arcor2_sar/Calibration/README.md

 (Voluntary) Second, if you are calibrating the Kinect in the [ROBO@FIT lab](https://www.fit.vut.cz/research/group/robo/equipment/.cs), you can follow the second guide to calibrate the Kinect aswell.

+For both calibrations, it is necessary to have the Kinect service running.

 # procam-calibration

 This calibration method, as well as the following documentation, was taken from the [https://github.com/kamino410/procam-calibration](https://github.com/kamino410/procam-calibration) and edited.